Orange-OpenSource/bagpipe-bgp/README.md

         bagpipe-rest-attach --attach --port netns --ip 12.11.11.2 --network-type ipvpn --vpn-instance-id test --rt 64512:78

-For this last example, assuming that you have configured bagpipe-bgp to use the `MPLSOVSDataplaneDriver`, you will actually be able to have traffic exchanged between the network namespaces:
+For this last example, assuming that you have configured bagpipe-bgp to use the `MPLSOVSDataplaneDriver` for IP VPN, you will actually be able to have traffic exchanged between the network namespaces:

     ip netns exec test ping 12.11.11.2
+    PING 10.0.0.2 (10.0.0.2) 56(84) bytes of data.
+    64 bytes from 10.0.0.2: icmp_req=6 ttl=64 time=1.08 ms
+    64 bytes from 10.0.0.2: icmp_req=7 ttl=64 time=0.652 ms

+#### An E-VPN example ####

+* on server A, plug a netns interface with IP 12.11.11.1 into a new E-VPN named "test2", with route-target 64512:79

+        bagpipe-rest-attach --attach --port netns --ip 12.11.11.1 --network-type evpn --vpn-instance-id test2 --rt 64512:79

+* on server B, plug a netns interface with IP 12.11.11.2 into a new E-VPN named "test2", with route-target 64512:79

+        bagpipe-rest-attach --attach --port netns --ip 12.11.11.2 --network-type evpn --vpn-instance-id test2 --rt 64512:79

+For this last example, assuming that you have configured bagpipe-bgp to use the `linux_vxlan.LinuxVXLANDataplaneDriver` for E-VPN, you will actually be able to have traffic exchanged between the network namespaces:

+    ip netns exec test2 ping 12.11.11.2
+    PING 10.0.0.2 (10.0.0.2) 56(84) bytes of data.
+    64 bytes from 10.0.0.2: icmp_req=1 ttl=64 time=1.71 ms
+    64 bytes from 10.0.0.2: icmp_req=2 ttl=64 time=1.06 ms

 ### Looking glass ###